Laws Related to Mental Harassment in India

 D. Section 498A: Husband or relative of husband of a woman subjecting her to cruelty – Whoever, being the husband or the relative of the husband of a woman, subjects such woman to cruelty shall be punished with imprisonment for a term which may extend to three years and shall also be liable to fine.

-Explanation —For this section, “cruelty” means—
+Explanation —For IPC Section 498A, “cruelty” means—

-harassment of the woman where such harassment is with a view to coercing her or any person related to her to meet any unlawful demand for any property or valuable security or is on account of failure by her or any person related to her to meet such demand.
+Any willful conduct which is of such a nature as is likely to drive the woman to commit suicide or to cause grave injury or danger to life, limb, or health (whether mental or physical) of the woman; or harassment of the woman where such harassment is with a view to coercing her or any person related to her to meet any unlawful demand for any property or valuable security or is on account of failure by her or any person related to her to meet such demand.

 3. Information Technology Act, 2000

-This law aims to give legal recognition to online transactions and also deals with various acts and offenses which may be committed online:
+This law aims to give legal recognition to online transactions and also deals with various acts and offences which may be committed online: A. Section 67: Punishment for publishing or transmitting obscene material in electronic form.
+B. Section 67A: Punishment for publishing or transmitting material containing the sexually explicit act, etc., in electronic form.

 Important case law on Mental Harassment

 One of the important case laws on mental harassment in India is the Indra Sarma v.
 V.K.V.
 Sarma case, which was decided by the Supreme Court of India in 2013.
-In this case, the court recognized that mental cruelty could be grounds for divorce under the Hindu Marriage Act, 1955.
+In this case, the court recognized that mental cruelty could be grounds for divorce under the Hindu Marriage Act 1955.

-Important case law on Sexual Harassment
+Important Case Law on Sexual Harassment

 The most important case law on sexual harassment in India is the Vishaka v.
 State of Rajasthan case.
 In this landmark case, the Supreme Court of India recognized sexual harassment in the workplace as a violation of a woman's fundamental right to equality and dignity under Articles 14, 15, and 21 of the Indian Constitution.
 The Court also formulated guidelines, known as the Vishaka Guidelines, to prevent and redress sexual harassment in the workplace until legislation was enacted.